Skip to main content

 JSON mode

 When extracting custom POJOs (actually JSON, which is then parsed into the POJO), it is recommended to enable a "JSON mode" in the model configuration.
-This way, the LLM will be forced to produce valid JSON.
+This way, the LLM will be forced to respond with a valid JSON.

 note